cosmos/ibc/spec/ics-2-consensus-verification/README.md

 `ValidityPredicate` is a light client ValidityPredicate proving `Header` depending on the `Commit`.
-Using the ValidityPredicate SHOULD be far more computationally efficient than replaying `Consensus` logic for the given parent `Header` and the list of network messages, ideally in O(1) time.
+Using the ValidityPredicate SHOULD be far more computationally efficient than replaying `Consensus` logic for the given parent `Header` and the list of network messages, ideally in constant time independent from the size of message stored in the `Header`.
 Defined as

 ```go
 type ValidityPredicate func(ConsensusState, Header) (Error|ConsensusState)